 Year 3 complete the Derbyshire Music Partnership unit using Handbells, giving every child the opportunity to play an instrument as part of an ensemble.

 Assembly Music is carefully selected to expose children to a range of musical styles and genres, and improve the cultural capital of our pupils.
-Regular singing assemblies in Key Stage 2 provide opportunities for large-scale singing and enable children to use their voices with improving control and expression.
+Regular singing assemblies in Key Stage 1 and 2 provide opportunities for large-scale singing and enable children to use their voices with improving control and expression.